for-hygge/EC601/README.md

 This is a collection of assignments from EC601

-# Project 1: RSNA-MICCAI Brain Tumor Radiogenomic
+# Project 1: RSNA-MICCAI Brain Tumor Radiogenomic Classification

 ## Problem statement
    ### o	What does this topic cover?